-In this activity, experienced teachers working in groups must pick up one of the areas presented and discuss key strategies and approaches to effectively address these in an imaginary agenda of experienced teachers' meetings.
+In this activity, teachers mentors working in groups must pick up one of the areas presented and discuss key strategies and approaches to effectively address these in an imaginary agenda of teachers mentors' meetings.

-In these initial tentative meetings, experienced teachers need to present or imagine different strategies to focus on how these 5 areas could be addressed.
-Some examples are presented here (experienced teachers can use them, merge, or modify them, and add new ones!).
+- a.
+Each group should imagine they are the "network core", or those teachers that will be leading the creation and launching of the network, at least in its earlier stages.
+If the previous activity involved making contact and establishing the very first practical priorities, this second activity involves the scenario of teachers from different schools, meeting to establish this "network core". - In these initial tentative meetings, teachers mentors need to present or imagine different strategies to focus on how these 5 areas could be addressed.
+Some examples are presented here (teachers mentors can use them, merge, or modify them, and add new ones!).

-- Review meetings: arrange one-off meetings to focus on the experienced teachers' needs and strengthen your relationship.
-Here, the mapping of needs can follow the proposed "Direction supports" to organize these needs among the abovementioned "emotional, communication, physical and instructional" supports. - Remembering experienced experienced teachers' beginnings: sharing and discussing pitfalls, challenges, unexpected barriers, and ways experienced teachers used different strategies to overcome these. - Promoting dialogue: among experienced teachers and experienced teachers who want to become experienced teachers and/or have some informal experiences in mentoring. - Using strengths-based feedback: to enhance clarification, informally evaluate or comment on mentoring strategies and agree on common goals and priorities. - b.
-Once they have worked out 2 or 3 of the proposed areas, they have to agree to set up an initial agenda of activities to offer future experienced teachers from other schools, and for the "network core" to follow in a more structured way.
+- Review meetings: arrange one-off meetings to focus on the teachers mentors needs and strengthen your relationship.
+Here, the mapping of needs can follow the proposed "Direction supports" to organize these needs among the abovementioned "emotional, communication, physical and instructional" supports. - Remembering beginnings: sharing and discussing pitfalls, challenges, unexpected barriers, and ways teachers used different strategies to overcome these. - Promoting dialogue: among teachers who want to become teacher mentor and/or have some informal experiences in mentoring. - Using strengths-based feedback: to enhance clarification, informally evaluate or comment on mentoring strategies and agree on common goals and priorities. - b.
+Once they have worked out 2 or 3 of the proposed areas, they have to agree to set up an initial agenda of activities to offer future teachers mentors from other schools, and for the "network core" to follow in a more structured way.